rogaha/devops/cmd/devops/README.md

 devops
 ===

-_cicd_ is a command line tool that makes a copy of the [build/cicd](https://gitlab.com/geeks-accelerator/oss/devops/tree/master/build/cicd) tool for configuration and deployment of your project.
+_devops_ is a command line tool that makes a copy of the [build/cicd](https://gitlab.com/geeks-accelerator/oss/devops/tree/master/build/cicd) tool for configuration and deployment of your project.
 The goal is to help developers get a local copy of _cicd_ without a bunch of copy/paste.